Marilyn Burns

 Marilyn Burns (born Mary Lynn Ann Burns; May 7, 1949 – August 5, 2014) was an American actress.
-Burns was known for playing Sally Hardesty in The Texas Chain Saw Massacre (1974), which established her as a scream queen and a catalyst of the final girl trope.
-She reprised the role with a cameo in Texas Chainsaw Massacre: The Next Generation (1995), and played Verna Carson in Texas Chainsaw 3D (2013), the latter being her last appearance in the Texas Chainsaw Massacre franchise.
-In 2009, she was inducted into the Horror Hall of Fame at the Phoenix Film Festival.
+Burns is best known for her performance as survivor Sally Hardesty in Tobe Hooper's exploitation horror film The Texas Chain Saw Massacre (1974), which is considered one of the best horror films of all time.
+In 2009, Burns was inducted into the Horror Hall of Fame at the Phoenix Film Festival.
+In 2025, the film was her first to be inducted into the National Film Registry by the Library of Congress.

-While in college, Burns made her film debut as a tour guide in Robert Altman's experimental comedy film Brewster McCloud (1970).
-She played Linda Kasabian in the Emmy-nominated miniseries Helter Skelter (1976) and thereafter sporadically worked in acting, notably portraying Faye in Tobe Hooper's Eaten Alive (1977) and Dorothy Grim in Future-Kill (1985).
-Her final works include appearances in the slasher film Butcher Boys (2012), the independent feature Sacrament (2014) and the posthumously-released film In a Madman's World (2017).
+While in college, Burns was involved in the Houston film industry.
+She made her film debut in Robert Altman's comedy Brewster McCloud (1970) as a tour guide.
+Burns' most notable performances outside of the The Texas Chainsaw Massacre films were Linda Kasabian in the Emmy nominated true crime television film Helter Skelter (1976) and Faye in Hooper's horror film Eaten Alive (1977).
+On August 5, 2014, she was found dead in her home.
+Her final film, In a Madman's World (2017), was released posthumously.

-On August 5, 2014, Burns was found dead in her home at the age of 65.
-Her cause of death was not specified.

 Early life

-Burns was born in Erie, Pennsylvania, and was raised in Houston, Texas where she resided for most of her life.
+Mary Lynn Ann Burns was born on May 7, 1949 in Erie, Pennsylvania, and was raised in Houston, Texas, where she resided for most of her life.
 While in the seventh grade, she appeared in a musical production of A Midsummer Night's Dream.
 She attended the University of Texas at Austin, and graduated with a drama degree in 1971.